From old to new with Looop

-The garment is then shredded down into small chunks of fabric fibers.
+The garment is then shredded down into small chunks of fabric fibres.

 Shredded chunks are filtered to remove dirt, and extra virgin material is added for strength.

-The clean fiber mix is straightened into a fiber web and then pulled into slivers.
+The clean fibre mix is straightened into a fibre web and then pulled into slivers.

-Multiple fiber slivers are combined to create even stronger, thicker slivers.
+Multiple fibre slivers are combined to create even stronger, thicker slivers.

-The thick fiber slivers are spun to create a single yarn thread.
+The thick fibre slivers are spun to create a single yarn thread.

 Single yarn threads are doubled and twisted together to increase their strength.

 The yarn is then knitted into a new, ready-to-wear design.